Different types of Sugars, Syrups and Sweeteners

 consists of large crystals is used to decorated baked goods

-As the name implys is large pearl-shaped crystals used as decorationsl
+As the name implies is large pearl-shaped crystals used as decorations

 Brown sugar is granulated sugar, but gets it’s rich hue from the added molasses.
 This type of sugar come in various colors and flavors such as dark and light.

-Is a sugar-free sweetner derived from sucrose and generally used in diabetic baking and pulled sugar work.
-This type of sweetner does not break down when heated and absorbs very little water.
+Is a sugar-free sweetener derived from sucrose and generally used in diabetic baking and pulled sugar work.
+This type of sweetener does not break down when heated and absorbs very little water.

 Contains 15-20 percent dextrose and is produced from cornstarch.
 This type of sugar also comes in different colors and flavors, such as light or dark corn syrup.
 Corn syrup resists crystallization and is best used for confectinery work.